chr15p/calc3/readme.md

 It parses the expression passed as arguements into s-expressions, and then recursivly evaluates them

-Currently supports + - * / and ^  plus brackets and  avg() and max() functions.
+Currently supports + - * / % and ^  plus brackets, postfix ++ and -- (but not prefix versions) and  avg() and max() functions.
 I may add variables and user defined functions as the next step